homermultitext/hmt-digital-vm/README.md

 - reload the HMT graph in a SPARQL endpoint: `load-ttl.sh`
 - rebuild the hmt-digital war file: `build-war.sh`
 - install the hmt-digital war file in the servlet container: `run-war.sh`

+For more details with examples, see the project wiki.

 ## Running a local image service